 Naturally you will want to take care to choose the best residential shredding service for your needs.
 Take some time to talk with a company representative and learn what type of shredding they offer.
 Will they shred at your location, or must you travel to them?
-Inquire about whether they are certified by the NAID (National Association of Information Destruction).
-The NAID is a watchdog organization that will monitor the compliance of a shredding service in a number of areas which are critical to you as a customer.
+Inquire about whether they are certified by a hird party.
 Does the shredding service you are considering run background checks on their employees?
 Obviously, this is vital!
 It’s also important to determine whether the company can shred anything other than paper.
 Some companies use equipment that cannot be used for medical x-ray destruction or the destruction of CDs, microfilm, or hard drives which might contain sensitive information.
 If you need this service, make sure the company you contact is able to assist you.

 It took me years to clear my credit report after falling to Identity Theft, when I heard that the thief was clever enough to create a business under my name and open a merchant account along with a checking account then billed innocent victims for leather jackets then never shipped anything to them causing them to open disputes with the credit card companies.
 The address he or she used was in the Cape Code so I never received the disputes until a collection company looked me up and sent me the dispute letter in the mail.
 Now I am very careful about all my old documents and make sure that once they leave my hands, nobody can ready them